opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 Name | Description
 :--- | :---
 `openid_connect_url` | The URL of your IdP where the Security plugin can find the OpenID Connect metadata/configuration settings.
 This URL differs between IdPs.
-Required.
+Required when using OpenID Connect as your backend.
 `jwt_header` | The HTTP header that stores the token.
 Typically the `Authorization` header with the `Bearer` schema: `Authorization: Bearer <token>`.
 Optional.
 Default is `Authorization`.
 `jwt_url_parameter` | If the token is not transmitted in the HTTP header, but as an URL parameter, define the name of the parameter here.
 Optional.
 `subject_key` | The key in the JSON payload that stores the user's name.
 If not defined, the [subject](https://tools.ietf.org/html/rfc7519#section-4.1.2) registered claim is used.
 Most IdP providers use the `preferred_username` claim.
 Optional.